usmanf07/edulink/README.md

 # Edulink a MERN Stack Project for Institutes & Students
-- This is a MERN (MongoDB, Express.js, React.js, Node.js) stack-based project that serves as an Institutes Admissions Portal.
-The portal provides various features to help students choose their preferred institute, prepare for entry tests, and facilitate the admission process.
-It includes functionality to fetch the latest admission information using a Python web scraper, display nearby institutes based on location, and offers a premium option through Stripe API integration.
-Additionally, it provides an institute portal for managing applications, approving/disapproving applications, and generating Excel reports.
+- What is Edulink?
+Edulink is a MERN stack based dynamic platform that connects students and institutes from all corners of the world.
+It offers a wide range of functionalities to help students prepare for entry tests and search for and register in institutes worldwide. 🌍

 ## Installation
   1. Clone the repository to your local machine.
   2. Install the dependencies for both the server and client.